Orlando Franklin: New Orleans Saints

 On July 27, 2017, Franklin signed with the New Orleans Saints, only to be released just five days later.

 Washington Redskins

 On October 28, 2017, Franklin was signed by the Washington Redskins.
 On November 4, Franklin was released by the Redskins.
 On January 19, 2018, he signed a reserve/future contract with the Redskins.
 He was released on May 3.
 Two days later, he announced his retirement, citing his health and the inability to see his family, who live in Denver, as the primary reasons.

 Post-retirement

 Franklin co-hosted various sports-talk radio programs for 104.3 The Fan in Denver.
 After serving a coaching internship with the San Francisco 49ers during the summer of 2021, Franklin joined the 49ers coaching staff during the 2021 NFL season, working closely with his father-in-law Bobby Turner.
 After that season, Franklin returned to KKFN in June 2022.
 He was let go from KKFN-FM in September 2023.
+In August 2023, Franklin signed with ESPN to serve as an analyst for the ACC Network.